Female Sterilization Reversals Information Leaflet

 2. Type of sterilisation (clip sterilisations carry a better success rate)

 3. Length of tube after it is joined together

 4. Fertility of the male partner

-For further information see Mr Pickles’s Female Sterilization Reversal Success Rates
+For further information see Mr Dobson’s Female Sterilization Reversal Success Rates

-The audited success rates for Mr Pickles show that for patients aged 41 or younger;
+The audited success rates for the technique used by Mr Pickles & Mr Dobson show that for patients aged 41 or younger;

 Total pregnancies = 75%